Apply for Campus Climate Lab Funding

 Apply for Funding

-The Boston University Institute for Global Sustainability (IGS), in collaboration with BU Sustainability and the Office of Research, invites project proposals from BU student and mentor teams to help advance sustainability and climate solutions using the BU campuses as your living lab!
+BU Sustainability, in collaboration with the Institute for Global Sustainability (IGS) and the Office of Research, invites project proposals from BU student and mentor teams to help advance sustainability and climate solutions using the BU campuses as your living lab!

 How to Apply